Importing and exporting goods into and out of Thailand is not as easy as sending or picking up a piece of mail.

 For example, you may ask the freight forwarder to pick up your goods at your supplier’s site, or you may request them to pack your goods for you.

-If you have no space in your factory, and you’re not ready to ship your goods, you can ask the forwarder to store your goods in their warehouse until you export.
+If you have no space in your office or factory, and you’re not ready to ship your goods, you can ask the forwarder to store your goods in their warehouse until you export.

 Once you give the freight forwarder your shipment details, they tell you the shipping price and estimated time that your cargo will arrive at it’s destination.